MatieuAllier/network-github/README.md

 Create a network vizualisation of a github repository like this one : [https://octo.github.com/projects/repo-visualization](https://octo.github.com/projects/repo-visualization) within a streamlit app and deploy to heroku.

+It use the github API to get the repository data, the pyvis package to create the vizualisation and the streamlit package to create the app.

-Example of the result :
+## Example of the result :

 #### Network